zzzprojects/learn-orm/tutorials/csharp-tutorial/structure.md

  - A constructor must initialize all instance fields of the structure.
  - It can't be inherited from other class or structure type, but it can implement interfaces (will be discussed later).

 All the examples related to the structure are available in the `Structure.cs` file of the source code.
-Download the source code and try out all the examples for better understandings.
+Download the source code and try out all the examples for better understanding.